 We have reserved some convenient parking spaces for guests.
 Enter the north lot (left of the building) from Kinney Avenue and look for spots to the left.
 If you require handicap accessible parking, we have plenty of spots available for you.

 You may enter the building through the front doors.
-Or you may enter the building through the doors on the left side of the building.
 Inside you will find a friendly face to welcome you and direct you where to go.